architect/arc.codes/src/shared/en/aws/guides-spa.md

   }
 })
 ```
-While not neccessary until DNS is setup its super helpful.
+While not neccessary until DNS is set up it's super helpful.
 Transform plugins open the door to other useful capabilties for authoring dynamic single page apps.

 Architect supports the following transform plugins: